 Should you buy a ZeroWater pitcher?

 Even the CEO of ZeroWater admits that ZeroWater is not for everyone.
-However, if you want water that is as completely free from harmful contaminants as possible, and you’re willing to pay a slight premium to do so, the ZeroWater 10-Cup Pitcher is a fantastic option.
+However, if you want water that is as free from contaminants as possible, and you’re willing to pay a slight premium to do so, the ZeroWater 10-Cup Pitcher is a fantastic option.

 To learn more about the different ZeroWater filters, take a look at our full review of the best water filter pitchers on the market.